 Heroism is not necessarily charging up Omaha Beach on D-Day, nor is it necessarily boarding a primitive spacecraft to journey to the moon; they are that, of course, but we can all be heroes in our own way.
 And make no mistake about it, we all need heroes.
 Subscribe to the HeroicStories mailing list to find out about everyday heroes.

 My philosophy of web page design is that simpler is better; it makes the download faster, and it's more compatible with older browsers.
-So there's no Java and little JavaScript here, and little in the way of animation.
-I have tried to follow the HTML 4.0 specs as much as possible, with certain concessions to make it look nice on older browsers.
 I use style sheets heavily, but they are not necessary to view the pages.
-(Navigator 4.0 and IE 4.0 are the first versions to make use of style sheets.)
 After learning style sheets for this site, I see that they are really a lot nicer than peppering the HTML code with tables and font tags.
-(The blue box around the Apple quote above, while only visible via style sheet, only takes one command; to do something similar with tables, it would take a lot more.)
-Moonrise.org is designed to adapt to the width of your browser; there is none of this 640x480 pixel foolishness.
-Things may look strange in a very narrow or wide browser window, but that's a minor problem.

 "The reward of a thing well done is to have done it."